Liz B shared this story, Daniel Nkado wrote it down.

 My name is Liz.

 I am probably one of the oldest readers of this blog.
 Those days when DNB was still DNB.
-When we cried during “Love and Other Things” and laughed hysterically to the antics of “The Village Girl“.
-When we took bravery by the balls and followed “Ebubedike” into the magical land of the dwarfs.
-Such sweet, old memories!
+When we get to read more interesting literature and less news and gossip.

 The two past relationships I’ve heard before then didn’t at all end in a messy way.
 My first relationship was with this really cute adorable guy — my first love.
 We separated when he left the country.
 I cried and felt really sad but never any of the kind of horrible feelings I felt when Ikenna broke up with me.